grafana/slo-workshop-breakouts/lab1/Breakout_1_Moderator_Guide.md

-# Moderator's Guide: Facilitating the PageTurners SLIs/SLOs Case Study
+# Moderator Guide: PageTurners SLIs/SLOs Case Study Breakout Activity

-## Introduction

-Welcome, Moderator!
-This guide will help you navigate the PageTurners SLIs/SLOs case study by providing you with structured questions and example answers for the breakout activity.
+This guide will help you lead the breakout activity for the PageTurners SLIs/SLOs case study.
+It includes structured questions and example answers to help you facilitate the discussion.

-When running through the breakout activity, share your screen and take notes in front of the audience during the group discussions.
-You can use your tool of choice to facilitate the conversation (i.e. google doc or draw.io).
+During the breakout activity, please share your screen and take notes in front of the audience.
+You can use a tool of your choice, such as a Google Doc or Draw.io diagram, to facilitate the conversation.

 ---